South Dakota

 Attorney General Notification

-Law Enforcement Delay Exception
+Law Enforcement Delay and Harm Assessment

-South Dakota allows information holders to forgo notification if, after an appropriate investigation, they reasonably determine that the breach will not likely result in harm to the affected individuals.
-However, this determination must be documented in writing, and the documentation must be maintained for at least three years.
+South Dakota also allows an information holder to forgo notification if, after an appropriate investigation, it reasonably determines the breach will not likely result in harm to affected individuals.
+That determination must be documented in writing and retained for at least three years.
+The Attorney General must still be notified of the determination even when individual notice is not sent.

 Encryption Safe Harbor